zeroXblivion/Gem/README.md

 - Code snippets are sent to Google's Gemini API for analysis
 - Only function/label context is transmitted, not entire binaries
-- Don't be too paranoid :D
+- Don't be paranoid :D